baloise/ui-library-next/packages/docs/development/installation.md

 !> Note that you will need to use npm 6 or higher.

-## Sematic Release
+## Release

-It is important to follow the git commit message rules of the [sematic-release](https://semantic-release.gitbook.io) project.
-This tool will autogenerate the changelog from our git commit messages.
+It is important to follow the git commit message rules of the sematic versioning.

-!> Note that the semantic-release uses the commit messages to determine the type of changes in the codebase.
+!> Note that the lerna release uses the commit messages to determine the type of changes in the codebase.

 The CLI [semantic-git-commit-cli](https://github.com/JPeer264/node-semantic-git-commit-cli) can be used to help enforce valid commit messages.